omkara96/KeepSafe-Releases/README.md

 # KeepSafe-Releases
 KeepSafe Android Application Releases APK files, Release Notes and Documentation
-# 📱 KeepSafe – Public Beta Testing
+# 📱 KeepSafe – Public Version

 Welcome to the official **public repository** for the **KeepSafe Android App**.